 6. Strict security measures

 Outsourcing introduces privacy and security risks like data protection and compliance challenges.
-Thorough risk assessments and robust security measures are essential to mitigate these concerns effectively.
+Thorough risk assessments and robust security measures are essential to effectively mitigate these concerns.

 7. Cost evaluation

-Thoroughly evaluate all costs associated with outsourcing, including hidden expenses, to understand the true cost before making a decision.
+Thoroughly evaluate all costs associated with outsourcing, including hidden expenses, to understand the actual cost before making a decision.

 8. Consider cultural and language barriers